tikankika/COSEAQ/Content Generation from Syllabus and National Curriculum - COSEAC C.md

 # The Prompt - set of microprompts

     COSEAQ C utilizes microprompts to scaffold the process and initiate a dialogue between the teacher and AI for interpreting the National Curriculum (NC) and generating course content.
 Microprompts ensure relevance and alignment with NC requirements.

     The collaborative approach leverages the teacher's expertise and AI's capabilities to create high-quality, pedagogically sound content:
       - Analyze syllabus and NC to identify learning objectives, topics, and content requirements.
       - Clarify and interpret curriculum guidelines through iterative dialogue.
       - Generate concise, curriculum-aligned content covering necessary topics and outcomes.
       - Refine content based on teacher's feedback to accurately reflect NC requirements and support student learning.

-    Objective: Utilize the structured approach to systematically develop Course Content aligned with Syllabus and NC.

     # Start:
       1. Read all uploaded documents!